CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade a NetQ Hardware Appliance.md

 If you are creating a server cluster, you need to prepare each of those appliances as well.
 Repeat these steps if you are using a previously deployed appliance or refer to [Prepare Your Cumulus NetQ Appliance](../../Install-NetQ/Prepare-NetQ-Onprem/) for a new appliance.
 {{%/notice%}}

-You are now ready to install the NetQ Software.
+You are now ready to install the NetQ Software and restore your NetQ data.
 Refer to [Install NetQ Using the AdminUI](../../Install-NetQ/Install-NetQ-Using-AdminUI/).